28left/descriptive_set_theory/_sources/measure.md

 $$
 ```

 This definition is justified rather by its consequences than by its intuitive appeal.
-Regarding the latter, suffice it to say here that outer measures may be rather far from being even \emph{finitely} additive.
+Regarding the latter, suffice it to say here that outer measures may be rather far from being even *finitely* additive.
 The definition singles out those sets that split all other sets correctly, with regard to measure.

 ```{prf:proposition}
 :label: prop-measurable-sets